stanislavqq/bminder-front/replit.md

 ## Overview

-This is a full-stack birthday management application built with React, Express, and PostgreSQL.
-The system allows users to manage birthday records, configure reminder settings, and set up notification services.
-It features a modern UI built with shadcn/ui components and Tailwind CSS, with a REST API backend using Express and Drizzle ORM for database operations.
+This is a frontend-only birthday management application built with React and TypeScript.
+The system allows users to manage birthday records, configure reminder settings, and set up notification services through an external API.
+It features a modern UI built with shadcn/ui components and Tailwind CSS, with full integration for external REST API backends.

 ## User Preferences